The important Source URL you’ll need is: https://fparc.uk/fparcevents.ical

 Now my phone is showing FPARC club events.

-Depending on what your online calendar service offers,, you might set further options, such as:
+Depending on what your online calendar service offers, you might be able to set options to the imported calendar, such as:

-- Changing the colour of the FPARC Events,
+- Changing the colour of the FPARC Events to distinguish them from your other calendar entries,

-- Sending you notifications when an event is scheduled or due,
+- Raising notifications when an event is scheduled or due,

 - Letting you know when an event is updated with new information, rescheduled or cancelled, etc.